 Ironically, I don’t feel more qualified than anyone writing this.
-I am not qualified telling you how to know what you want because I’m also in the process of finding out mine.
+I am not qualified to tell you how to know what you want because I’m also in the process of finding out mine.
 However, the below are some thoughts of mine surrounding this topic.
 I’m fully aware you may disagree – but controversy/argument is more interesting and constructive, isn’t it?
 I’d love to learn.

 - Reality matters: Your background, your strengths and your limited resources

 I wish I could tell you: you can be anyone you want.
 I wish I could tell you: you can be whoever you dream of.
 However, the cold hard truth your mom never tells you is that those dreams had better be realistic.
-Would a mom tell her child that he would never be able to become an astronaut because he’s short sighted?
+Would a mom tell her child that he would never be able to become an astronaut because he’s short-sighted?
 In order to become an astronaut for NASA, your near and far vision must be correctable to 20/20 in each eye.
-Of course she won’t tell the kid such truth, and he grows up believing he can be the greatest astronaut.
+Of course, she won’t tell the kid such truth, and he grows up believing he can be the greatest astronaut.
 Many of us are like such mom, living in denial and telling ourselves we can be whoever we dream of.

-Of course - you can be anyone or achieve anything you dream of with a considerable amount of time and considerable amount of resources.
-For example, the kid with short sightedness can get the expensive LASIK operation to recover his eyesight to 20/20.
+Of course – you can be anyone or achieve anything you dream of with a considerable amount of time and a considerable amount of resources.
+For example, the kid with short-sightedness can get the expensive LASIK operation to recover his eyesight to 20/20.
 If I myself, with no talent whatsoever, want to be a rock star and make it to Hollywood, I’d better be willing to put in years of practice to change my voice, learning electric guitar and also have the financial capability to relocate.
 Another cold hard truth is, most of us don’t have that level of patience that is prone to time nor the amount of financial/ non-material resources spent on the dream pursuit.

 So the reality matters: Your background, your strengths and your limited resources should all act as the leverage for your dream.
 Most people focus on thinking of their dream as what they want to do.
-I think it should be a balance of what you want and need to do.
+I think it should be a balance between what you want and need to do.
 Along the line of pursuing your dream, any dream, you will encounter things that you hate to do.
-For example, if you dream to be a millionaire by starting your own business, you might have to live without any income for years, or sleep on friends’ houses’ floor for some time.
+For example, if you dream to be a millionaire by starting your own business, you might have to live without any income for years or sleep on friends’ houses’ floor for some time.
 If you dream to be the best financier on the street, you almost inevitably start out doing the most boring, clerical tasks.
 For those who spend their entire life believe that dream pursuit should be about what they want to do, they will start wondering what on earth they are doing when encountering the tasks they hate.
 However, dream pursuit is not all about what you want to do; it’s also about what you need to do to get there.
 Many will give up at this stage.
 If you build your dream around your background, and your strengths, this will act as the engine to help you carry on and overcome the tasks that are not so fancy.